 The Company operates in several jurisdictions where there have been regulations enacted with respect to methods companies should use to classify workers as either independent contractors or employees, such as California, which enacted California Assembly Bill 5 in 2019.
 The Company believes that it has properly classified its workers in all jurisdictions in which it operates.
 Further, on December 16, 2020, the California state ballot initiative, Proposition 22, which provides a framework that offers legal certainty regarding the status of independent work and protects worker flexibility and the quality of on-demand work, among other things, became effective.
 The Company provides appropriate worker benefits and other protections in accordance with Proposition 22, including guaranteed minimum earnings, healthcare subsidies, insurance, and safety trainings.
 On August 20, 2021, a judge in Alameda County Superior Court granted a writ that orders the State of California to not enforce Proposition 22 on the ground that it is unconstitutional.
 The California Attorney General filed an appeal, and on March 13, 2023, the appellate court largely reversed the superior court and effectively upheld Proposition 22.
-The Company expects plaintiffs to appeal the decision to the California Supreme Court.
-If the appellate court ruling is reversed by the Califonia Supreme Court, the Company will face continued legal uncertainty over whether it can properly classify a shopper as an independent contractor in California.
+As of December 31, 2022, the Company expected the plaintiffs to appeal the decision to the California Supreme Court.
+During the six months ended June 30, 2023 (unaudited), plaintiffs have appealed the decision to the California Supreme Court.
+If the appellate court ruling is reversed by the California Supreme Court, the Company will face continued legal uncertainty over whether it can properly classify a shopper as an independent contractor in California.
+If shoppers are determined to be employees under U.S. federal or state law, or under the laws of other jurisdictions in which the Company operates, including as a result of litigation, this would likely require the Company to significantly alter its existing business model and could result in increases to its costs related to shoppers and decreases in the breadth of its offerings and geographic coverage.
+Further, if the Company changes its offerings or increases customer fees as a result of the increased costs, such changes may result in lower order volumes, which in turn would have an adverse effect on the Company's business, financial condition, and results of operations.